 The initial condition (analysis) is generally produced by a data assimilation procedure which combines model state (background or first guess) and observations to provide the best estimate of the actual state of the atmosphere at a given time.
 In the last decades, different assimilation schemes have been proposed and implemented operationally in meteorological centres around the world.
-They can be divided in different families: those based on a variational approach, like three-dimensional variational data assimilation (3D-Var: Courtier et al., 1998) and four-dimensional variational data assimilation (4D-Var: Buehner et al., 2010b), those based on the ensemble Kalman filter (EnKF: Evensen, 1994; Houtekamer and Mitchell, 1998) and those based on the particle filter (PF; see van Leeuwen, 2009 for a review).
-At the convective scale, EnKF methods seem to be preferable to variational schemes (Schraff et al., 2016).
+They can be divided in two families: those based on a variational approach, like three-dimensional variational data assimilation (3D-Var: Courtier et al., 1998) and four-dimensional variational data assimilation (4D-Var: Buehner et al., 2010b) and those based on the ensemble Kalman filter (EnKF: Evensen, 1994; Houtekamer and Mitchell, 1998).
+At the convective scale, EnKF methods seem to be preferable to variational schemes.
 In fact, they determine explicitly the background error covariance, which is highly flow-dependent at the convective scale.
-Furthermore, in a variational scheme it is not straightforward to update any variable of a NWP model since an explicit linear and adjoint relation to the control vector of prognostic variables is needed.
+Furthermore, in a variational scheme is not straightforward to update any variable of a NWP model since an explicit linear and adjoint relation to the control vector of prognostic variables is needed.
 These problems are partly addressed by employing hybrid EnKF-Variational techniques (like Wang et al., 2008; Gustafsson and Bojarova, 2014) but these approaches have mostly been applied to larger scale NWP.
-Another option may be to employ particle filters but, despite the efforts to overcome the dimensionality challenges of these assimilation techniques (e.g. Poterjoy, 2016), it is still not feasible for operational applications.
 Several variants of EnKF have been suggested (for a survey refer to Meng and Zhang, 2011) and one of the most popular is the local ensemble transform Kalman filter (LETKF), proposed by Hunt et al. (2007).
 It is used operationally in several meteorological centres like at COMET (Bonavita et al., 2010), at MeteoSwiss employing the version of the scheme developed for the COSMO consortium (Schraff et al., 2016) and for research purposes at the Japan Meteorological Agency (JMA; Miyoshi et al., 2010) and at the European Centre of Medium-Range Weather Forecasts (ECMWF; Hamrud et al., 2015)

 The quality of the analysis is not determined only by the data assimilation scheme employed, but also by the quality and amount of observations that can be assimilated.
 With this aim, the assimilation of radar observations can be very beneficial, since they are highly dense in space (both horizontally and vertically) and in time.
 Up to now, several attempts have been made to improve the quality of analyses and subsequently the accuracy of QPFs by assimilating rainfall data estimated from radar reflectivity observations (Jones and Macpherson, 2006; Leuenberger and Rossa, 2007; Sokol, 2009; Davolio et al., 2017).
-Conversely, only few tries have been made to directly assimilate reflectivity volumes in a convection permitting model employing EnKF techniques (e.g. Snyder and Zhang, 2003), especially in an operational framework (Bick et al., 2016).
-Despite some promising results, many issues affect the assimilation of reflectivity volumes at high spatial resolution and several aspects need to be further investigated.
+Conversely, only recently EnKF techniques have been employed to directly assimilate reflectivity volumes in a convection permitting model (Bick et al., 2016) with some promising results.
+However, many issues affect the assimilation of reflectivity volumes at high spatial resolution and several aspects need to be further investigated.